 MOVIECLIP is the successor of MultiCliP, which has investigated mechanisms of multi-decadal variability and the relative importance of internal variability vs. the response to external forcing.
-The focus of MultiClip has been on the oceanic response that exhibits memory on time scales important for near-term climate predictions.
-MultiCliP has also investigated oceanic and coupled variability modes and their teleconnections and contributed to an improved understanding of stratosphere-troposphere-ocean interaction.
+The focus of MultiCliP has been on the oceanic response that exhibits memory on time scales important for near-term climate predictions.
+MultiCliP has also investigated oceanic and coupled variability modes and their teleconnections, and contributed to an improved understanding of the stratosphere-troposphere-ocean interaction.
 MOVIECLIP aims at further enhancement of the physical understanding of decadal climate variability.
-Therefore, processes that are relevant on these time scales will be identified and analyzed and their representation in the Earth system model MPI-ESM will be investigated with a regional focus on the North Atlantic and continental European sector.
+Therefore, the processes that are relevant on these time scales will be identified and analysed, and their representation in the Earth system model MPI-ESM will be investigated with a regional focus on the North Atlantic and continental European sector.
 This includes, in particular, the investigation of the role of the ocean heat budget.
-The project will provide recommendations to the model developers, including advise about appropriate horizontal and vertical resolutions to optimize the prediction skill for certain prediction variables and regions and/or optimize the consumption of computing time resources by a reasonable choice of the model resolution, as well as methods to improve the representation of specific processes (e.g. by the implementation of bias correction techniques).
-MOVIECLIP will analyze existing climate simulations with different versions of MPI-ESM and it's atmospheric component ECHAM6 in different resolutions.
-Additionally dedicated sensitivity experiments are planned to isolate the impact of specific processes of interest.
+The project will provide recommendations to the model devellopers, including advising about appropriate horizontal and vertical resolutions to optimise the prediction skill for certain prediction variables and regions, and/or optimising the consumption of computing time resources via a reasonable choice of the model resolution, as well as methods to improve the representation of specific processes (e.g. by the implementation of bias correction techniques).
+MOVIECLIP will analyse existing climate simulations with different versions of MPI-ESM and its atmospheric component, called ECHAM6, in different resolutions.
+Additionally, dedicated sensitivity experiments are planned to isolate the impact of specific processes of interest.

 The last work package will investigate the relation of oceanic variability modes with mechanisms of heat storage and release in the North Atlantic, for example through differential variations in the gyre- and overturning heat transports and related meridional heat transport divergence.
 MOVIECLIP will contribute to coordinated multi-model investigations of a restricted number of mechanisms planned in the framework of the CMIP6 Decadal Climate Prediction Model Intercomparison Project (DCPP) project.